LeoVS09/serverless-aws-python-neural-network-bootstrap/README.md

 ### Dependencies

-For manage dependencies used `serverless-python-requirements`
+For manage dependencies used custom lambda docker image.
+Image loads dependencies from `requirements.txt` and deploy to AWS ECR image registry.

-* `serverless-python-requirements` - install and package dependencies for your lambda function before deploy.
-It configurated in `serverless.yaml`, and read `requirements.txt` for package dependencies before deploy.
-For add new dependency update `requirements.txt`.

 ### Create new function